60 Speak Quotes With Page Numbers Laurie Halse Anderson

 Speak, by Laurie Halse Anderson, is about a ninth-grader named Melinda Sordino who is raped at a party during the summer.

-Melinda calls 911 but cannot speak about what happened when the police arrive.
+Melinda called 911 but could not tell what had happened when the police arrived.

 Because some students got arrested at the party, she lost her friends.
 Melinda finds sanctuary in an abandoned janitor’s closet.